 Mozart cafe Found inside Hotel Sacher Wien

 One of the most famous Vienna coffee houses is Mozart Cafe.
 All cafes in Vienna have a long history, but none are as attractive as Mozart’s.
-The Mozart Café opened in 1794 and to this day has become one of the oldest joints in Vienna.
+The Mozart Café opened in 1794 and, to this day, has become one of the oldest joints in Vienna.
 Mozart Café is located in front of Albertinaplatz inside Hotel Sacher Wien.

 This café also has a menu of traditional dishes.
-When you walk into Mozart Cafe, the first thing that catches your eye is the cafe’s classical architectural.
+When you walk into Mozart Cafe, the first thing that catches your eye is the cafe’s classical architecture.
 The café is decorated with wooden chairs as well as marble tables.

 Café Sperl near Naschmarkt